 - Purchase a bottle of unflavored raw kombucha

-- Make 1 cup of black (or green) tea and add 2 tablespoons of what sugar to it.
+- Make 1 cup of black (or green) tea and add 2 tablespoons of sugar to the tea.
 Mix the sugar into the liquid and let it cool down to room temperature.

 - Combine your sugary tea and bottle of kombucha into a jar.